NixOS/nix-pills/pills/12-inputs-design-pattern.md

 ## The repository expression

 Now that we have two packages, we want to combine them into a single repository.
-To do so, we\'ll mimic what `nixpkgs` does: we will create a single attribute set containing derivations.
+To do so, we'll mimic what `nixpkgs` does: we will create a single attribute set containing derivations.
 This attribute set can then be imported, and derivations can be selected by accessing the top-level attribute set.

 Using this technique we are able to abstract from the file names.
 Instead of referring to a package by `REPO/some/sub/dir/package.nix`, this technique allows us to select a derivation as `importedRepo.package` (or `pkgs.package` in our examples).